 Venezuela has a multitude of national parks that showcase the diverse ecosystems of the country.
 Venezuela’s national park system was established in the early 20th century.
 In 1935, the mountainous land along the northern coast was used to found Venezuela’s first national park.

-Originally Rancho Grande, the park has been known as the Parque Nacional Henri Pittier (named in honor of a Swiss biologist and ecosystem champion) since 1953.
+Originally Rancho Grande, the park has been known as the Parque Nacional Henri Pittier (named in honour of a Swiss biologist and ecosystem champion) since 1953.
 Today, Venezuela has 43 national parks.
 What follows are descriptions of some of the most famous and highly visited Venezuelan national parks.

 The park’s flora is exuberant.
 Arboreal ferns, bromeliads, and several species of ornamental plant-notably the rare, endemic Gunnera pittierana-flourish.
 Animal life is equally diverse and the park is home to pumas, ocelots, otters, brocket deer, tapirs, kinkajous, coatis, tree porcupines, several species of snake and lizard and the marsupial frog.